Independent worker Tracy has more than enough hours to fill in her week

 Since becoming an independent support worker on the Mable platform in August 2019, Tracy from Cairns has crafted a sterling reputation for herself and is now so busy, she can’t take on any more work hours in a week.
 Having previously worked as an agency carer, she now provides personal care, social support, domestic assistance and general maintenance to clients via the Mable platform.

 By joining Mable as an Independent Support Worker, you can choose your clients, set your own rates and choose the hours you work.
-You’ll be covered by our suite of high-level insurances, have access to over 170+ training courses and 24/7 counselling and wellbeing support.
+Every session booked and invoiced through Mable comes with insurance for support workers.
+You'll also gain access to over 170+ training courses and 24/7 counselling and wellbeing support.
 Get started on Mable today.

 What did you do before joining Mable?